Coconut Flour Brownies (paleo and super fudgy!)

 I also experimented with making these brownies vegan.
 That didn’t work out at all.
 Do not try using egg replacer in these!
 At least not chia or flax eggs.
 They came out so greasy!

 Like the original gluten-free brownie recipe, these are also dairy-free.
-Though if you want to use butter in place of the coconut oil, I’m pretty sure you can!
+However, if you want to use butter in place of the coconut oil, I’m fairly certain you can.
 They’ll just be a tiny bit less fudgy.

 You can either throw chocolate chips into the batter or use the paleo chocolate fudge frosting that I did.
-The recipe is listed below but check out that post if you want to read the reviews for the frosting.
-Just if you need convincing. ;)
+The recipe is listed below, but check out that post if you want to read the reviews for the frosting.
+Just in case you need convincing. ;)

 By the way, I’m working on an all coconut flour version of my chocolate chip paleo cookies!
 And they’re amazing.
 Can’t wait to share!

-I’ve answered most sub questions in the post above but here it is again for easy reference!
+I’ve answered most substitution questions in the post above, but here it is again for easy reference!

 Substitution questions for these coconut flour brownies: